NoppalitP/scrapingweather2excel/README.md

 ## Intro

-This project is part of the project at the university in the first year.
+This project is part of the project in the PHYSICS DATA FOR SCIENTISTS course at the university in the first year.